connect2brain/mtms/README.md

 }
 ```

-The CSV file should contain the data in the following format:
+The data CSV file should contain the data in the following format:

 ```csv
 0,0.1,0.2,0.3,1